How small changes in your behaviour have a big impact on how you work, lead or follow

 Here are a selection of D Liability summaries:

-- Too eager to please, at their cost
+- “Eager to please” – at their own and everyone’s cost